-ΤοοΙ Required Alternative/better model Multimeter UNI-T UT132D UNI-T UT139C (adds auto range + 6000 counts display) Logic Analyzer / signal generator IKALogic SQ series (SQ25,SQ50) Analog Devices ADALM2000
+Tool Required Alternative/better model Multimeter UNI-T UT132D UNI-T UT139C (adds auto range + 6000 counts display) Logic Analyzer / signal generator IKALogic SQ series (SQ25,SQ50) Analog Devices ADALM2000

-Note: The ISSD has a limited quantity of the UT139C multimeter is available for borrowing.
-Note that borrowing is for limited time only, see ISSD rules and regulations on the portal.
+The UT139C multimeter is available for borrowing from the ISSD.
+Note that the ISSD has limited quantity and borrowing is for limited time only, see ISSD rules and regulations on the portal.